Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 `lsClient.connectionSharing.enableSharing("PortfolioDemoCommonConnection", "ATTACH", "CREATE");`<BR/>
 should become like this:<BR/>
 `lsClient.connectionSharing.enableSharing("RemotePortfolioConnection", "ATTACH", "CREATE");`
-    * Open a browser window and go to: [http://localhost:8080/PortfolioDemo_Basic/]()
+    * Open a browser window and go to: [http://localhost:8080/PortfolioDemo_Basic](http://localhost:8080/PortfolioDemo_Basic)
-    * <i>Please note that to run instead the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) with full functionalities, your Lightstreamer server installation must have deployed both this adapter and the [Lightstreamer StockList Demo Adapter for .NET](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet).
-In the deploy.zip  file of the [latest release](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/releases) you can find `Full_Deployment_DotNet_Server` and `Full_Deployment_LS` folders, which contain an example of a combined deployment of the two Adapters.</i>
+* To test instead the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) with full functionalities, your Lightstreamer server installation must have deployed both this adapter and the [Lightstreamer StockList Demo Adapter for .NET](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet).
+    * In the `deploy.zip` you can find also an example of a combined deployment of the two Adapters.
+    * Go to the `Full_Deployment_LS` folder and copy the `DotNetFullPortfolio` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
+    * Launch *Lightstreamer Server*.
+The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.
+    * Launch the *Remote .NET Adapter Server*: run the `DotNetServers.bat` script under the `Full_Deployment_DotNet_Server` directory.
+    * In order to make the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PORTFOLIODEMO_REMOTE when creating the LightstreamerClient instance.
+So edit the `lsClient.js` file of the Portfolio Demo front-end deployed under `Lightstreamer/pages/PortfolioDemo` and replace:<BR/>
+`var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"PORTFOLIODEMO");`<BR/>
+with:<BR/>
+`var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"PORTFOLIODEMO_REMOTE");`
+    * Open a browser window and go to: [http://localhost:8080/PortfolioDemo](http://localhost:8080/PortfolioDemo)

 Please refer to the [LS DotNet Adapters.pdf](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_6_0_Colosseo/Lightstreamer/DOCS-SDKs/sdk_adapter_dotnet/doc/DotNet%20Adapters.pdf) document for further deployment details.